rvuong/odomate/README.md

 ### 4. Test API
 - Upload an image using the frontend (PWA), or
-- Use curl/Postman to POST to `/api/artpiece`
+- Use curl/Postman to POST to `/api/artpiece` and check the response.

 ---